pantheon-systems/documentation/source/content/guides/new-dashboard/02-workspaces.md

 ### Create a New Workspace

-#### Organization Workspace
+#### Professional Workspace

 To create a new Workspace from the Dashboard, click the Organization’s name and icon in the upper left of the Global Primary Navigation, and select **Create New Workspace** from the drop-down menu.

 ![A screenshot of creating a Workspace](../../../images/dashboard/new-dashboard/create-workspace.png)